GSP

 alias:use a connection alias specified in the AXA config file (see FILES).

 apikey:identify and authenticate the user via a Farsight Security provided apikey.
-The connection will be encrypted using the same TLS semantics as the tls transport below.

 [N|off]

-sets terminal output to stop displaying packets after anumber of packets (including immediately with a number of 0), show the currently remaining count, or turn off the packet count limit.
+sets terminal output to stop displaying packets after anumber of packets (including immediately with a number of 0),show the currently remaining count,or turn off the packet count limit.

 [on|off|quiet|N]

-increases, decreases or shows the level of debugging and tracing messagesthat is also controlled by -d.Debug quietturns off reports of successful AXA commands.
+increases, decreases or shows the level of debugging and tracing messagesthat is also controlled by-d.Debug quietturns off reports of successful AXA commands.

 disconnects from the RAD server.